 The Careers and employability team provide advice and information for students and graduates looking for work.
 They also provide a section for employers where they can advertise vacancies to students.

-The Chaplaincy webpage gives details and information about the chaplaincy and faith facilities in the University and provides contact information for facilities throughout the city.
-There is also an extensive list of useful websites, as well as the chaplaincy statement of service.
+The Spirituality and Reflection service page gives details and information about the spirituality and reflection facilities at the University and provides contact information for places of worship throughout the city.
+There is also an extensive list of useful websites, as well as the Spirituality and Reflection statement of service.

 7.8 Services for which the University is entitled to recover a fee

 Guidance and information regarding the University’s fees and costs can be found on the fees and finance page.